nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 earlier we did a 1:n map, where n=1, sending all results to a single machine. here we did a 1:n map, where n>1, sending results all around the cluster.

-earlier we followed that with a n:1 map which ran only on a machine, since only that machine had data. here we followed that with a n:1 map which ran on every machine, merging the shuffled pieces of data back into large chunks.
+earlier we followed that with a n:1 map which ran on a single machine, since only that machine had data. here we followed that with a n:1 map which ran on every machine, since every machine had data, merging the shuffled pieces of data back into single files.

-since we partitioned the data in a way that spread it somewhat evenly around the cluster, we [could](https://gist.github.com/nathants/fa0044092e4c098763e35326ba704769) [see](https://nathants-public.s3-us-west-2.amazonaws.com/grid.gif) during processing that all machines were busy and then all went idle at the same time. if we hadn't partitioned this way we likely would have seen a few machines staying busy while the rest went idle.
+since we partitioned the data in a way that spread it evenly around the cluster, we [could](https://gist.github.com/nathants/fa0044092e4c098763e35326ba704769) [see](https://nathants-public.s3-us-west-2.amazonaws.com/grid.gif) during processing that all machines were busy and then all went idle at the same time. if we hadn't partitioned this way we likely would have seen a few machines staying busy while the rest went idle.

 let's take a peak at the data.